pit142857/mtg-cr/README.md

 they correspond to the date when CRs were uploaded, not when they began to apply.

 ## Rebuilt CRs
-The following CRs were not available anywhere, so where rebuilt based on other CRs and on `diff` files availabled on `vensersjournal.com`.
+The following CRs were not available anywhere, so they were rebuilt based on other CRs and on `diff` files availabled on `vensersjournal.com`.
 They may not be 100 % accurate.
 * 2018-06-08
 * 2018-04-27